Europe shares snap losing streak

 Stocks have taken a hit from recent wild swings in fixed-income markets.
 German bund yields rose above 1 percent on Wednesday for the first time since September, just months after the European Central Bank began a bond-buying plan to revive growth in the euro zone economy.

-The FTSEurofirst 300 index was up 1.3 percent at 1440 GMT, with all top industry sectors in positive territory.
-Traders pointed to a still-favourable economic and earnings backdrop for equities despite the recent sell-off.
+The FTSEurofirst 300 index was up 0.7 percent at 1029 GMT, with all industry sectors but one in positive territory, as traders pointed to a still-favourable economic and earnings backdrop for equities despite the recent sell-off.

-“Europe is not exactly cheap on an absolute basis but relative to other regions it remains attractive...Corporates have cash on the balance sheet,” said Natixis Asset Management’s head of European equities, Yves Maillot.
-He said that recent volatility had seen investors cut back stocks in favour of cash.
+“Equity investors have overreacted in the past sessions and the market has become ‘oversold’,” said Christian Stocker, strategist at Unicredit in Munich.
+“In the longer term, equities will stay attractive as companies’ earnings outlook is improving and the European economy is gradually recovering.”

-The German DAX index was up 1.6 percent but remains down almost 10 percent from April highs.
+The German DAX index was up 0.8 percent but remains down 10 percent from April highs.

 “The correction in the DAX was so strong that at some point buyers were poised to come in ...
 Liquidity is not good, so it doesn’t take a lot of buy interest to move the market this way,” said Claus Mose, a Luxembourg-based trader at Sparinvest.